prebid/prebid-server/docs/bidders/pubnative.md

 We need to confirm that your ad request is correctly received by our system.

-The following test parameters can be used to verify that Prebid Server is working properly with the Appnexus adapter.
+The following test parameters can be used to verify that Prebid Server is working properly with the Pubnative adapter.

-The following json can be used to do a request to prebid server for verifying it's integration with Pubnative adapter.
+The following json can be used to do a request to prebid server for verifying its integration with Pubnative adapter.

 ```json
 {